Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Unholy Boon
 At 24nd level, choose either Orcus or Vecna as your patron.
 Choose a [boon](boons.md) that your patron grants you.

-A Lich uniquely has access to the [Boon of High Magic](boons.md#boon-of-high-magic--special).
+A Lich has access to the [Boon of High Magic](boons.md#boon-of-high-magic--special).

 You also gain advantage on saving throws against any effects that turn undead as well as on Charisma ability checks you make while interacting with undead creatures.